Why is Trisodium Phosphate in Our Food?

 - Hair coloring and bleaching agents

-When you think of all the health problems in this country, and then you think of what the FDA allows in our food, it certainly isn’t a major leap to wonder if this is on purpose!
+When you think about all of the health problems in this country, and what the FDA allows in our food, you can’t help but wonder if there is a purposeful connection.

 What do you think?